Peer-to-peer file sharing notice

 To: All University of Utah students, faculty, and staff

 From: Steve Hess, Chief Information Officer

-The University receives complaints from representatives of the motion picture, music recording, and software industries.
-The majority of the complaints are directly related to the use of file-sharing software, such as uTorrent, FrostWire, BitTorrent, and similar programs.
+The university receives complaints from representatives of the motion picture, music recording, and software industries.
+The majority of complaints are directly related to the use of file-sharing software, such as BitTorrent and similar programs.

-Users involved in illegal file sharing will be required to contact the UIT Help Desk and arrange to sign a document stating that they have disabled the file sharing function of their software.
-If the user is named in additional complaints, he or she may lose long term access to network service.
+Users involved in illegal file sharing will be required to contact the UIT Help Desk and sign a document stating that they have disabled the file-sharing function of their software.
+If the user is named in additional complaints, they may lose long term access to network service.
 Students will be referred to the Dean of Students, staff to Human Resources, and faculty to the cognizant Vice President for further review and action.